 North Carolina’s Solar Policies and Incentives

-Almost every state has a which requires utilities to source a specific percentage of their electricity from clean and renewable sources (like solar panels).
+Almost every state has a Renewable Portfolio Standard (RPS) which requires utilities to source a specific percentage of their electricity from clean and renewable sources (like solar panels).

 A Renewables Portfolio Standard requires utilities in the state to eventually source at least a certain percentage of their electricity from clean, renewable sources like solar panels.
 North Carolina’s RPS requires that investor-owned utilities produce 12.5 percent renewable energy by 2021.
 This requirement has since been lowered to 10 percent by 2018.
 Considering how low NC’s RPS is, utility companies local to Charlotte don’t have much incentive to use renewable energy as it costs them more money when we don’t use their power.
 This being said, the RPS in Charlotte doesn’t exactly promote solar panel investments.
 Tax credits, exemptions, and rebates however, do aid in promoting solar investments.